therealnoof/terraform-aws-sslo-lab/README.md

 ##Caution, this code deploys actual AWS infrastructure, therefore this will cost $.
 Deploy at your own peril.##

-##For Lab or demostration purposes only do not use this for a productionn environment.##
+##For Lab or demostration purposes only do not use this for a production environment.##

 ##Contact your F5 Sales team for architecture assistance##